Saturday, September 15, 2012

 He arrived in Charlotte, NC, around 12 p.m.

-He was really upset at having to go back, furious about it.
+He was really upset about having to go back.

 He did not want to go back.